What you need to know:

 - You’ll need to commit to a hard credit check to see the private student loan rates you qualify for.

-- LendKey private student loan partners may be limited to Sallie Mae.
+- LendKey private student loan offers may be limited to Sallie Mae.

-LendKey is a platform-based lender with a network of over 300 community banks and credit unions.
+LendKey is a platform-based lender with a network of over 13,000 community financial institutions.
 Although its primary focus is refinancing student loans, it also offers private student loans and home improvement loans.

 It offers competitive rates for private student loans, but LendKey isn’t a direct lender.
 Instead, student loans are owned by one of its partner lenders and serviced by LendKey.
 With LendKey as your servicer, you’ll work with the same entity from beginning to end.